Verrochek/Dualist/README.md

 If you want to add new translation you need to create `.yml` file, copypaste the content of existing language and translate it (e.g. English to French) and change in `config.yml` **lang** property
 ### In addition
-- If player leave during the countdown - he will lose
+- If player leaves during the countdown - he loses
-- Player can't hit each other during the countdown
+- Players can't hit each other during the countdown
-- Another players can't hit the player in a duel
+- Other players can't hit duelists
-- Maybe another players can hit with arrow/potions **i didn't test**
+- Maybe other players can hit with arrow/potions i didn't test

 ### Todo list
 - [x] ~~Language support~~
-- [ ] Permissions (don't know exactly why)
+- [x] ~~Permissions (don't know exactly why)~~
 - [ ] Creating arenas (optional WorldGuard integration)
 - [ ] Item bets
 - [ ] Make plugin more flexible via config